iMaximal/About-me/en/CONFERENCES.md

  14.12.2017      | PostgreSQL Meetup (Yandex) |
  29.11.2017      | Progressive Automation Technologies.
 PTA-URAL 2017 |
  22.11.2017      | UralJS #5 |
- 13.10.2017      | Blockchain School - Blockchain and crypto-currencies |
+ 19.10.2017      | Deep Machine Learning Meet up in The Ural Federal University | 13.10.2017      | Blockchain School - Blockchain and crypto-currencies |
  29.09.2017      | MeetUP SBERTECH Dev: Best practices for developing in Java and JS in the projects of the new technological Sberbank's platform |
  15.09.2017      | BEM Meet up (Yandex) |